IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-spline.md

 <div class="divider--half"></div>

 ## $PlatformShort$ Stacked Spline Chart

+The Stacked Spline Chart is often used to show the change of value over time such as the amount of renewable electricity produced for several years between regions, as we have shown in the example below.

 <!-- TODO copy and combine content (code snippets, description) from these topics:
 	data-chart-type-stacked-spline-series.md